eNMS-automation/eNMS/README.md

 # Introduction

-eNAPALM is a web interface to netmiko and NAPALM.
+eNAPALM is a web interface for NAPALM and Netmiko.
 It allows to send scripts (plain text script or Jinja2 templates along with a YAML file) to one or more devices using netmiko or NAPALM, and to retrieve and store the output of NAPALM getters.
 It also includes a daemon, implemented with APScheduler, for the user to run specific actions (retrieve the getters, send a script) on a regular basis.